uvarc/rc-learning/content/notes/benchmark/index.md

 |3| 95 |2.38   |1.26|
 |4| 76 |2.97   |1.35|

 The speedup is plotted below.
-Notice how the deviation from perfect scaling (light diagonal line) increases with N.
+Notice how the deviation from perfect scaling (light diagonal line) increases with $N$.

 {{< figure src="ddp_k80.png" width="400px" >}}